DrA1ex/TizenTube/README.md

 - Playback speed, format, and quality controls tuned for GX1, including recovery after sustained buffering and restoration of the user's preferred quality.
 - Startup and audio synchronization handling for the embedded Cobalt player.

 The Android bridge, pinned Cobalt APK input, build instructions, and APK packaging live in the [builder repository](https://github.com/DrA1ex/TizenTubeCobalt_VOT).
 This fork contains the JavaScript source that builder pins as a submodule.
 See [GX1/VOT source details](docs/GX1-VOT.md).
-The current Android build has passed local checks; playback on GX1 still needs device verification.

 <p align="center">
     <img width="600px" src=".github/assets/TizenTube Standalone Banner.png">